Cancer drugs can change your skin and nails. But there are treatments that can help and things you can do to cope.

 - inflammation or infection of your nail folds

-Some chemotherapy drugs can cause white or dark lines across your nails.
+Some chemotherapy drugs and targeted drugs can cause white or dark lines across your nails.
 Your nails might also:

 - become brittle and dry